Cricut Tips for beginners

 To dust the surface, blot some powder onto the puff and remove any excess.
 Tap the puff lightly onto the surface of the vinyl.
 You should immediately see the lines appear.
 Once you have completed your wedding blow off any excess powder.
 (Blow away from your weeded vinyl and craft area) Store your puff in a baggie or plastic container to keep it clean.

-For HTV vinyl, or infusible ink make sure the surface of the vinyl is clean before using the heat press.
+For HTV vinyl or infusible ink make sure the surface of the vinyl is clean before using the heat press.

 Weeding tools and non-Cricut tools

 Just because you are using a Cricut machine, does not mean that you can’t use other brands of tools.
 There are other tools, such as weeding tools available that are just as good.
-I use mostly Cricut tools, except for an air release weeding pen, and an X-Acto knife, but I do have a friend who is a dentist and in their house, they use some of the dental tooth cleaning tools for weeding (Crazy Hunh?)
+I use mostly Cricut tools, except for an air-release weeding pen, and an X-Acto knife, but I do have a friend who is a dentist and in their house, they use some of the dental tooth cleaning tools for weeding (Crazy Hunh?)

 Cleaning your Cricut machine